Leanderrr/project/PROCESS.md

 Planned:<br>
 - Bootstrap<br>
 Reality:<br>
-- Bootstrap isn't helping much<br>
+- Bootstrap isn't helping much, I do not like the results and how much you need to add to get those results.<br>

 ## Week 4, day 2